Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 As mentioned, the closer your VPN server is to your actual location, the faster your internet speed should be.
 At the same time, the Internet will slow down if you connect to a very remote VPN location.

-For example, picking a VPN server from Australia when you’re in the US will certainly slow down your speed.
+For example, picking VPN servers from Australia when you’re in the US will certainly slow down your speed.

 Most modern VPNs have an auto-connect feature.
 If you select it, you’ll automatically be connected to the fastest server for your configuration.